ZRF-ZRF/LVpocket/README.md

 ## LVpocket

    We propose a deep learning model- LVpocket, which combines the strength of the V-NET model and the ResNet model to predict protein-ligand binding pockets, which could solve the problems of imbalanced sample data, gradient disappearance, and explosion during training.
-Specially, we preprocess the data from scPDB and divide the proteins into five classes: all α, all β, α + β, α / β, and artifact, which we use to fine-tune five models which have different hyperparameters based on LVpocket to customize a predictive model for each classification protein structure.
+Specially, we preprocess the data from scPDB and divide the proteins into five classes: all α, all β, α + β, α / β, which we use to fine-tune four models which have different hyperparameters based on LVPocket to customize a predictive model for each classification protein structure.
 The results of our model on three independent data sets highlight its better performance over current state-of-the-art methods and its ability to generalize novel protein structures well.